Judo-Security/judosecuritydocs/README.md

 Users can create a secret running the following command in PowerShell in a system having Judo Security client installed.
+The same command can be used with any other command line interface supported by different operating systems.